-My recent posts on the possibility that fiat money could provide a path to a better (perhaps even communist) society have drawn very intelligent and stimulating responses.
-These are prompting me to think harder about what kind of path this might be.
-It occurs to me that it might actually be possible, by the completion of the fiat-money phase, to leap over Marx’s lower form of communism, as described in his Critique of the Gotha Program, straight into a rudimentary form of “from each according to ability, to each according to need”.
+The focus of recent posts has been on the possibility that fiat money, especially sovereign currency, offers a path to a better society.
+In considering what kind of path this might be, the thought occurs that it might actually be possible, by the completion of the fiat-money phase of societal development, to leap over Marx’s lower form of communism, as described in his Critique of the Gotha Program, straight into a rudimentary form of “from each according to ability, to each according to need”.

-In a recent post I have argued that, under a flexible exchange-rate fiat currency system, any mix of public and private sector activity is, in principle, feasible and sustainable to a greater degree than under commodity backed or fixed exchange rate monetary regimes.
-In particular, the capacity of the government to dictate the terms on which the currency is issued means that it need not be financially constrained in its spending.
-An implication is that capitalists cannot jeopardize activity that is run on principles other than the profit motive or logic of capital through investment strikes, bond vigilantism, etc., although they can of course exert whatever other political pressure they can muster.
+It has been suggested in recent posts that, in principle, sovereign currency makes any mix of public and private sector activity feasible and that this is true to a greater extent than under commodity backed or fixed exchange rate regimes.
+In particular, the capacity of a currency-issuing government to dictate the terms on which the currency is issued means that its spending is free of revenue constraints.
+If something is technically doable, meaning that it is within real resource constraints, it is affordable for the currency issuer.
+An implication is that capitalists cannot jeopardize activity that is run on principles other than the profit motive or logic of capital through investment strikes or bond vigilantism, although they can of course exert whatever other political pressure they can muster.
 The operative factor becomes the political pressure capitalists, on the one hand, and the general population, on the other, are able to exert on government.

-In terms of the possibility of moving toward socialism, it therefore appears possible through democratic processes to push for an increasing role for public sector activity at the expense of private sector activity.
-With more activity undertaken in the public sector, there could be an attempt to democratize decisions over what is produced, and how it is produced, and also to push for a wide range of goods and services to be provided free of charge.
+In terms of the possibility of moving toward socialism, it therefore appears possible through democratic processes to push for an increasing role for public sector activity and other forms of not-for-profit activity at the expense of profit-making.
+With more activity undertaken in the public and not-for-profit sectors, there could be an attempt to democratize decisions over what is produced and how it is produced, and also to push for a wide range of goods and services to be provided free of charge (meaning free at the point of access).

-This raises the question of what would be necessary to get from this socialistic set-up to communism.
-If we take Marx’s descriptions of communism in his Critique of the Gotha Program, there are supposedly two phases, a lower and higher form.
+This raises the question of what would be necessary to get from this increasingly socialist economy to communism.
+If we take Marx’s descriptions of communism in his Critique of the Gotha Program, there are two phases, characterized as lower and higher forms of communism.
 In the lower phase, there is no money, but workers receive labor certificates, which verify that they have taken part in society’s aggregate labor time and entitle them to a corresponding amount of goods and services, produced with the equivalent amount of labor time.
-(Deductions are made to provide goods and services for those not in the workforce, and for various other things such as administrative and insurance funds.)
+(Deductions are made to provide goods and services for those not in the workforce and to make allowances for administrative and insurance funds.)
 In this manner, in the lower phase of communism the labor time of workers of varying abilities and productivity is treated as equal, and they are all recompensed on the basis of their labor time.
-Inequality still remains, however, because the needs of workers can differ (e.g. one worker might have to support more dependents than another).
+Inequality still remains, though, because the needs of workers can differ (e.g. one worker might have to support more dependents than another).
 (See pp.10-11 of Critique of the Gotha Program.)

 According to Marx, the higher form of communism is only attained